ayushm379/lld/src/main/java/io/at/learn/lld03/Builder.md

 ***

 ## When to not use it
-1. Avoid it in systems which are performance-critical, as there is an overhead of creating builder pattern.
+1. Avoid it in systems which are performance-critical, as there is an overhead of creating the builder pattern.
 2. Simple object is there with few parameters or small projects are there.

 ***